OpenNebula/website/content/software/upgrade_process/upgrade_guide/upgrading_federation.md

 > * [Follow the upgrading for single Front-end deployments]({{% relref "upgrading_single#upgrade-single" %}})
 > * [Follow the upgrading for high availability clusters]({{% relref "upgrading_ha#upgrade-ha" %}})

 ## Step 4.
-Back-up Federated Tables
+Back up Federated Tables

 Once the master zone has been updated, you need to export federated tables: